qiskit-community/prototype-zne/FILEMAP.md

 - [`.pylintrc`](.pylintrc) --
   configuration for [Pylint](https://pylint.readthedocs.io/), a tool for static code analysis (e.g. lint errors).
 - [`pytest.ini`](pytest.ini) --
-  configuration for the [PyTest framework](https://pytest.org) used for testing the software package.
+  configuration for the [PyTest framework](https://pytest.org) used for testing the software.
 - [`tox.ini`](tox.ini) --
   configuration file for [tox](https://tox.readthedocs.io/en/latest/) framework that aims to automate and standardize testing in Python.
 Eases the packaging, testing and release process of Python software.